Pachysandra terminalis is

 an evergreen, monoecious subshrub found in forests in mountainous

 regions; the lower part of the stems crawl on the ground, and the

 upper parts extend diagonally upward to grow 20-30cm in height.

 Leaves are thick, closely alternate, 3-6cm in length, 2-4cm in

-width, in the shape of oval-like oblong or rhombus-like obovate,
+width, in the shape of an oval-like oblong or rhombus-like obovate,

-to the upper parts and males, 5-7 in number, beneath them.
+to the upper legs, and males, 5-7 in number, beneath them.
 Either

 sex lack petals, with four sepals only.
 Bloom time: March-May.